keneth4/task_manager/README.md

 # Task Management API

-## Objective
+## Description
 A simple task management API to allow users to create, update, delete, and retrieve tasks.
 Users can also filter tasks by status or due date.
+Developed using FastAPI and SQLModel.

 ---